 Piha Surf

-You can surf Piha most days.
-That doesn't mean you should.
+You can surf most days, but that doesn’t mean you’ll always score.

 Use the rip, don’t fight it.